3,000-hit club

-The 3,000-hit club is the group of 33 batters who have collected 3,000 or more regular-season hits in their careers in Major League Baseball (MLB), achieving a milestone "long considered the greatest measure of superior bat handling" and often described as a guarantee of eventual entry into the Baseball Hall of Fame.
+The 3,000-hit club is the group of 33 batters who have collected 3,000 or more regular-season hits in their careers in Major League Baseball (MLB).
+Reaching 3,000 hits has been "long considered the greatest measure of superior bat handling" and is often described as a guarantee of eventual entry into the Baseball Hall of Fame.

-Cap Anson was the first to do so, although his precise career hit total is unclear; he is the oldest player to have achieved the mark, having done so at the age of 45.
+Cap Anson was the first MLB player to reach 3,000 hits, although his precise career hit total is unclear.
 Two players—Nap Lajoie and Honus Wagner—reached 3,000 hits during the 1914 season.
 Ty Cobb did so in 1921 and became the first player in MLB history to reach 4,000 hits in 1927, ultimately finishing his career with 4,189.
 Pete Rose, the current hit leader, became the second player to reach 4,000 hits on April 13, 1984, and surpassed Cobb in September 1985, finishing his career with 4,256.
 Roberto Clemente's career ended with precisely 3,000 hits, which he reached in the last at bat of his career on September 30, 1972.

 Of the 33 members, 18 were right-handed batters, 13 were left-handed, and two were switch hitters.
-The Cleveland Guardians and Detroit Tigers are the only franchises to see three players reach 3,000 hits while on their roster: for Cleveland, Lajoie, while the team was the Naps, Tris Speaker, and most recently Eddie Murray, and, for the Tigers, Cobb, Al Kaline, and more recently Miguel Cabrera.
-Every position except catcher and pitcher has at least one player with 3,000 hits.
+The Cleveland Guardians and Detroit Tigers are the only franchises to have three players reach 3,000 hits while on their roster: for Cleveland, Lajoie, while the team was the Naps, Tris Speaker, and most recently Eddie Murray, both when the franchise was known as the Indians, and, for the Tigers, Cobb, Al Kaline, and most recently Miguel Cabrera.
 Ten of these players have played for only one major league team.
 Seven players—Hank Aaron, Willie Mays, Eddie Murray, Rafael Palmeiro, Albert Pujols, Alex Rodriguez, and Miguel Cabrera—are also members of the 500 home run club.
 Cobb holds the highest career batting average at .366, while Cal Ripken Jr. holds the lowest at .276.
 Derek Jeter, Wade Boggs, and Alex Rodriguez are the only players to hit a home run for their 3,000th hit, and Paul Molitor and Ichiro Suzuki are the only players to hit a triple for their 3,000th; all others hit a single or double.
-Stan Musial was the first to collect an extra-base hit for his 3,000th hit, and is also the only one to have done so as pinch-hitter.
+Stan Musial is the first and so far only player to collect his 3,000th hit as a pinch-hitter.
 Craig Biggio is the only player to be thrown out for his 3,000th hit, while attempting to stretch the hit into a double.
 Biggio and Jeter are the only players whose 3,000th hit came in a game where they had five hits; Jeter reached base safely in all of his at bats.
-The most recent player to reach 3,000 hits is Cabrera, who did so on April 23, 2022, while playing for the Detroit Tigers; he is also the only active player with more than 3,000 hits.
+The most recent player to reach 3,000 hits is Cabrera, who did so on April 23, 2022, while playing for the Detroit Tigers.